awsdocs/aws-security-hub-user-guide/doc_source/finding-view-details.md

 1. Choose the finding title\.

 At the top of the finding details pane contains overview information about the finding, including the account, severity, dates, and status\.
+If the account is an organization member account, then the information includes the account name\.
+For accounts that are invited manually, the information only includes the account ID\.

 **Types and Related Findings** contains information about the finding type\.